maynhile13105/AI-Probabilistic-Model/README.md

 - MarketTrend: determined using percent_change_next_weeks_price, labeling it as "Bearish" if below -1.5, "Bullish" if above 1.5, and "Neutral" otherwise.

 ## Model 1: Bayesian Network
-**What is our agent doing in terms of PEAS?**\
-P (performance measure): How well does our model predict next week's stock price change?\
-E (environment): The market and stock data.\
-A (actuators): Data processing, cleaning, and creating new attribute variables with the provided data.\
-S (sensors): Using the stock market data from ucimlrepo and open/close prices, volume, percent changes\
-**What is the “world” like?**\
-The agent operates in a financial market where stock prices fluctuate due to complex, often hidden factors.
-The world is uncertain and dynamic, meaning that the same market conditions may not always lead to identical outcomes.
-The agent must learn from past patterns to infer hidden market trends. y interpreting market shifts probabilistically, the agent aims to make informed trades that yield higher cumulative returns over time.\
-\
-Our agent is a Bayesian Network-based decision-making system that predicts stock price movements using probabilistic reasoning. \
-It takes in various market indicators and historical price data as inputs. \
-The Bayesian Network models dependencies between these variables, forming conditional probabilities to estimate the likelihood of different price trends.

 **Code**
 ```
 class BayesianNetwork: